 On the other hand, if the file being transcribed is a legal document or letter, syntax, grammar, and correct wording and phrasing will be used to create a professional document if it is not dictated correctly for some reason. it will be used to create the professional document

 Step 2: After the transcriptionist finishes, your document is reviewed by another person.
-At Transcription Outsourcing LLC, we send our completed transcripts to our QA (Quality Assurance) team for a thorough proofread.
+At Ditto Transcripts LLC, we send our completed transcripts to our QA (Quality Assurance) team for a thorough proofread.
 This step is crucial for the grammatical integrity and accuracy of the document.

 Step 3: The document is sent back to you once everything has been proofread and double-checked.
 The document can be returned as a paper hardcopy or in various digital formats, if you prefer.
 The finished certified legal transcript should then be securely archived in case you need it again in the future.